PostHog/posthog.com/contents/tutorials/nextjs-app-directory-analytics.md

 ## Capturing pageviews on the client side

-Next.js 13 with the app directory replaces `next/router` with `next/navigation.` This means we need a new implementation for capturing pageviews beyond the first-page load (because Next.js acts as a [single-page app](/tutorials/single-page-app-pageviews)).
+When used with the app directory, Next.js 13 replaces `next/router` with `next/navigation.` This means we need a new implementation for capturing pageviews beyond the first-page load because Next.js acts as a [single-page app](/tutorials/single-page-app-pageviews).
 Luckily, we can add the code to handle this into our `provider.js` file.

 To start, we need another page to navigate to.
 In the app folder, create a new folder named `about` and create a `page.js` file inside with a basic component.